Dockerfile and build instructions

 Be aware that building the toolchains takes a long time in the first run.
 The

-toolchain is stored persistently in the docker volume ctng
+toolchain is stored persistently in the docker volume ctng.
+New runs will be

 significantly faster.

-requires to have the correct permissions of
+Building e.g. with Podman rootless requires to have the correct permissions of

 the eturnal repository: